UvA-FNWI/LaTeX/_posts/0000-01-02-helloworld.md

 press the green button afterwards.
 We call this *typesetting*.
 LaTeX turns your code into a PDF document which you will see in a new window.

--   Useful: Select 'Format -> Syntax Coloring -> LaTeX' to colour your code.
+-   Useful: Select 'Format -> Line Numbers' to make it easier to find and refer to specific lines of code.
 -   Useful: To jump from the code to the output in TeXworks you can right-click and choose 'Jump to PDF'.
 In the same way it is possible to switch from the pdf to the code.